influxdata/influxdb-client-js/influxdb-client-apis.getauthorizationsrequest.user.md

 ## GetAuthorizationsRequest.user property

-Only show authorizations that belong to a user name.
+A user name.
+Only returns authorizations scoped to this user.

 <b>Signature:</b>